 Lakers down Nets in D'Antoni's debut

-D'Antoni finally made his debut on the sideline as the Lakers head coach Tuesday and Kobe Bryant netted 25 points in Los Angeles' 95-90 victory over the Brooklyn Nets.
+The crutchless Mike D'Antoni made his debut on the sidelines as the Lakers head coach Tuesday and Kobe Bryant netted 25 points in Los Angeles' 95-90 victory over the Brooklyn Nets.

 Dwight Howard tallied 23 points and 15 rebounds, but was just 7-of-19 from the foul line for the Lakers, who have won five of their last six games and went 4-1 under interim head coach Bernie Bickerstaff.

-Los Angeles began the year 1-4, resulting in the departure of Mike Brown.
-The Lakers then passed on the opportunity to bring back 11-time NBA champion Phil Jackson and hired D'Antoni last Monday.
+Los Angeles began the year 1-4, which resulted in the departure of Mike Brown.
+The Lakers then passed on the opportunity to bring back 10-time NBA champion Phil Jackson after they hired D'Antoni last Monday.

-D'Antoni was set to debut Sunday night, but decided hours before the game that he was not quite ready to return.
+D'Antoni was set to debut Sunday night, but decided hours before the game that he was not quite ready to return yet.
 He had been on crutches due to knee replacement surgery earlier this month.